 First Majestic is dedicated to ensuring that neither forced labour nor child labour is used in our activities and supply chains, and we have a number of measures in place to identify, prevent and reduce this risk.
-While we have not yet established a framework for measuring the effectiveness of these measures, we are in the process of developing a roadmap to build on our existing risk mitigation efforts which will be tailored to reduce the risk over time.
-This includes:
+While we have not yet established a framework for measuring the effectiveness of these measures, we are in the process of building on our existing risk mitigation efforts which will be tailored to reduce the risk over time.
+Our risk mitigation approach currently includes:

-- reviewing periodically our supplier base to identify potential risks; - identifying and mitigating risks wherever they arise; - annually reviewing our policies related to child and forced labour prevention; - having all relevant staff complete any necessary human rights training; - communicating the Supplier Code to our suppliers; and - ensuring continued adherence to our human rights policies and procedures.
+- periodically reviewing our supplier base to identify potential risks; - identifying and mitigating risks wherever they arise; - annually reviewing our policies related to child and forced labour prevention; - having all relevant staff complete any necessary human rights training; - communicating the Supplier Code to our suppliers; and - ensuring continued adherence to our human rights policies and procedures.